Program Details

 Your Commitment to Us

-- Coursework: Apply yourself diligently to the study of course materials.
+- Coursework: Apply yourself to the study of course materials.
 Expect to devote 10 to 15 hours per week.

-Formally meet with your spiritual coach once per month.
+You will formally meet with your spiritual coach once per month.
 The purpose of these meetings is to receive the following from your coach:

 The Heartbeat of E4:12